birdandhike.com logo

 Leaves: long (usually 8-10 inches) and narrow, straight, pointed tip, toothed margins, dark green.
 Live leaves clustered at the ends of branches in dense rosettes; dead leaves stay attached for years and cover the trunks.

-Flowers: greenish-white, waxy, bell shaped, to 3.5 inches long.
+Flowers: Greenish-white, waxy, bell shaped, to 3.5 inches long.
 Flowers clustered on stalks (to 1.5-feet long) at the branch tips.
-Blooms in the spring if there has been enough cold days during winter.
+Blooms in the spring if there have been enough cold days during winter.
 These flowers are short and wide compared to Eastern Joshua Tree flowers.

 Western Joshua Tree (Yucca brevifolia brevifolia)